Edit

 Deletion tracking

 To effectively manage blob deletion, ensure that you have enabled deletion tracking before your indexer runs for the first time.
-This feature allows the system to detect deleted blobs from your source and have them deleted from the index.
+This feature allows the system to detect deleted blobs from your source and delete the corresponding content from the index.

 See also